nus-cs2103-AY2223S2/tp/docs/team/pzaiming.md

 * **Contributions to Team-based Tasks**:
   * Created priority and type tags in team repository.
   * Reviewed Pull Requests done by the team.
-  * Facilitated team meetings by planning out what we needed to do for the week.
   * Bug Fixes:
     * Fixed DG bug for the sequence diagram of sorting, where the `SalaryCommand` and `DeadlineCommand` object is created before `OrderParser`.